Home » Easy » Wood Slice Ornaments from Tree Branches

 I carefully cut the wood slices from the small branches on my compound miter saw.

-The wood was green…which I think added to how smooth they sliced.
+The wood was green…which I think added to the smoothness of the slices.
 I didn’t have to sand these wood slices at all.

 Because the wood wasn’t aged/cured, I decided to dry the pieces in my oven.
 I put them in a warm oven (200°) for one hour.
 The key was to get them off the cookie sheets as soon as they were a little cool so they didn’t “sweat” and become damp again.